Can Dry Fruits Actually Help Your Thyroid?

 3. Pumpkin Seeds

 How to eat: 1 tablespoon daily, raw or lightly roasted.
+Best consumed 2-3 hours before bedtime for sleep benefits.

 Daily Thyroid-Support Dry Fruit Plan